 Starlings were introduced to the United States as an invasive species in the late 19th century by a superfan of William Shakespeare who wanted to bring all of the birds mentioned in Shakespeare's plays to North America.
 He released 60 of these birds in Central Park in 1890, and today there are over 200 million starlings living on the continent.
-Starlings and other peksy birds can present a number of problems to homeowners and business owners, but Critter Control of Ft Collins can help.
-Call us at 937.854.5761 or contact us here.
+Starlings and other pesky birds can present a number of problems to homeowners and business owners, but Critter Control of Dayton can help.
+Call us or contact us here.

 - Many products designed to keep various species of birds from nesting in residential areas are available for purchase.